 Step 5: Completing the Raised Planter Box

-Space each piece evenly and secure with two screws from the bottom.
+To attcah the slats, space each piece evenly and secure with two screws from the bottom.

 Since this box will be indoors, I added a small pond liner in case the plastic planter overflows.

 As mentioned previously, if you are planning to have this box outdoors, then no liner is required!